overset/clock-calendar/README.md

 ### Known Issues

-* Right Click on clock immediately crashes Electron and appears to only happen since it is decorated as `-webkit-app-region: drag` style to allow it to drag the app window
 * Google auth forces a new window which never returns to the primary electron window - workaround is to restart the app after login

 ### TODO